You are here: Urology Textbook > Kidneys > Nephronophthisis

 Known Gen Mutations

-Known genetic defects of nephronophthisis cause a defect of the primary cilium, which leads to the disruption of cell polarity, tubular atrophy, disruption of the basement membrane and interstitial fibrosis.
-The juvenile nephronophthisis is caused by the gene NPHP1, which encodes a defective form of nephrocystin-1.
-The infantile form is caused by mutations of the gene NPHP2.
-Seven other gene defects with partially different onset of disease have been discovered (NPHP3–9).
+Known genetic defects of nephronophthisis cause a deficiency of the primary cilium, which leads to disturbed cell polarity, tubular atrophy, disruption of the basement membrane and interstitial fibrosis.
+The mutated gene NPHP1, which encodes a defective form of nephrocystin-1, causes juvenile nephronophthisis.
+Mutations of the gene NPHP2 cause the infantile form.
+Seven other gene defects with partially different onsets of the disease have been discovered (NPHP3–9).

 Juvenile Nephronophthisis

-Children with juvenile nephronophthisis have normal-sized kidneys at birth.
-The disease starts with 6–20 years of age with polydipsia and polyuria.
-Interstitial nephritis with tubular dilation and atrophy develops.
-In end stage disease, small-sized kidneys have multiple cysts of 1&ndash10 mm in size.
+Children with juvenile nephronophthisis have normal-sized kidneys at birth; symptoms start at 6–20 years with polydipsia and polyuria.
+Interstitial nephritis with tubular dilatation and atrophy develops.
+In end-stage disease, small-sized kidneys have multiple cysts of 1–10 mm in size.
 The electrolyte loss prevents hypertension.
-End-stage renal disease occurs 5–10 years after onset of symptoms.
+End-stage renal disease occurs 5–10 years after the onset of symptoms.

 Infantile nephronophthisis